Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 Here is a list of the requirements and restrictions on your project.
 Please note that this section does not substitute reading the entire spec since there are a lot of details which are not captured here.

-- When using `interactWithKeyboard`, your program must have a menu screen that has New World (N), Load (L), and Quit (Q) options, navigable by the keyboard, which are all not case-sensitive.
+- When using `main`, your program must have a menu screen that has New World (N), Load (L), and Quit (Q) options, navigable by the keyboard, which are all not case-sensitive.
 - When entering New World, the user should enter an integer seed followed by the S key.
 Upon pressing S, the world should be generated and displayed.
 - The UI should show the numbers entered so far when the user is giving the seed.
 - Must have pseudo-randomly generated worlds/variety in worlds, i.e. the world should be different for every seed.
-- All generated worlds must include all the visual features described in phase 1 above.
+- All generated worlds must include all the visual features described in 3A above.
 - Users must be able to move around in the world using W, A, S, and D keys.
 - Users must be able to press ":Q" to quit, and after starting the program up again, the L option on the main menu should load the world state **exactly as it was before**.
 - All random events should be pseudorandom.
 That is, your program gives deterministic behavior given a seed.
-- Users must be able to interact using `interactWithInputString`, and behavior other than accepting input and drawing to the screen should be identical to `interactWithKeyboard`.
+- Users must be able to interact using `getWorldFromInput`, and behavior other than accepting input and drawing to the screen should be identical to `main`.
-- `interactWithInputString` must return a `TETile[][]` array of the world at the time after the last character in the string is processed.
+- `getWorldFromInput` must return a `TETile[][]` array of the world at the time after the last character in the string is processed.
-- `interactWithInputString` must be able to handle saving and loading, just like `interactWithKeyboard`.
+- `getWorldFromInput` must be able to handle saving and loading, just like `main`.
 - Your program must use our `TileEngine` and `StdDraw` for displaying graphics.
 - Your program must have a HUD, which displays relevant information somewhere outside the area displaying the world/tiles.
 - HUD must display a description of tile upon hovering over the tile.
 - Your program must not use real time.
 Nothing should be moving if no input is being received.
-- Your program must include features that make up 1440 points from the Ambition categories, **with at least one primary feature**.
+- Your program must include features that make up 28 points from the Ambition categories, **with at least one primary feature**.

 ## Submission and Scoring Details

-As usual, we'll have a grader for this project on Gradescope. **Remember to add your partner as a group member to your Gradescope submission.** In addition, you'll also submit [this form](https://forms.gle/L4od34RocUs8RCmu5) when you've completed the project.
+As usual, we'll have a grader for this project on Gradescope. **Remember to add your partner as a group member to your Gradescope submission.** In addition, you'll also submit [this form](https://forms.gle/wTnVL4tpW7ZmsWsH9) when you've completed the project.
 More details in the next section about checkoffs. **If you do not submit this form then you will receive a 0 on the checkoff portion of the project.** Only one of your partners needs to submit this, but you should write the responses together.

-#### Partnership Preferences Form: 50 points
+#### Partnership Preferences Form: 2 points

-Filling out the [Project 3 Partnership Preferences Form](https://forms.gle/ERSX8MLCu7LS6d7T9) is worth 50 points for this project.
-You must fill out the form by **Wednesday, April 5th at 11:59pm** to get these points.
+Filling out the [Project 3 Partnership Preferences Form](https://forms.gle/ERSX8MLCu7LS6d7T9) is worth 2 points for this project.
+You must fill out the form by **Wednesday, November 1st at 11:59pm** to get these points.

-#### Autograders: 500 points
+#### Autograders: 12 points

 See [this section](#autograder-details) for autograder details.

-- Phase 1: 100 points
+- 3A: 3 points
-- Phase 2: 400 points
+- 3B: 9 points

-#### Phase 1 Manual Review: 250 points
+#### 3A Manual Review: 6 points

 A TA will pull your code, and run your game 5 separate times with 5 separate seeds. **They will then check that your 5 different worlds meet our randomness criteria defined below**: